-If we’d just had the time we spent in Tel Aviv with the amazing Hillel Meyer, going to the Yitzhak Rabin Center, enjoying those amazing brunches, and celebrating Shabbat on the beach and hearing Avraham Infeld yell, “Jewish is not a religion!”—it would have been enough.
+If we’d just had the time we spent in Tel Aviv with the amazing Hillel Meyer, going to the Yitzhak Rabin Center, enjoying those amazing brunches, and celebrating Shabbat on the beach and hearing Avraham Infeld yell, “Judaism is not a religion!”—it would have been enough.

 If we’d been able to spend a day at Yad Vashem crying and embracing one another…

 and not been able to enjoy eating our way through (aka touring) the Old City—it would have been enough.